 (1b) In subsection (1a) —

-“specified” means specified in by-laws made under that subsection.
+specified means specified in by-laws made under that subsection.

 (1c) Notwithstanding anything in subsection (1a), a person specified in by-laws made under that subsection who considers that an alleged specified offence against those by-laws cannot adequately be punished by the payment of a modified penalty may cause payment of a modified penalty in respect of that offence not to be accepted and may cause proceedings to be taken against the alleged offender in respect of that offence.